The pseudospectrum and transient of Kaluza-Klein black holes in Einstein-Gauss-Bonnet gravity

 where $\tilde{\mathbf{H}}=\mathbf{W}\mathbf{H}\mathbf{W}^{-1}$.
 Note that the conclusion in~\cite{trefethen_1999} has been already utilized in the second equality, and the matrix $\mathbf{W}$ is derived from the Cholesky decomposition of Gram matrix $\tilde{\mathbf{G}}^E$ (see Appendix.\ref{numerical_approach_of_pseudospectrum}).
 Now, computing $G(v)$ is straightforward since $2$-norm of a matrix is given by its maximum singular value so that we can do it by \textit{Mathematica}.

-In order to describe the dynamic behavior of the function $G(v)$, three abscissas are supposed to introduced, i.e., spectral abscissa $\bar{\alpha}(\mathbf{H})$, $\epsilon$-pseudospectral abscissa $\bar{\alpha}_{\epsilon}(\mathbf{H})$ and numerical abscissa $\bar{\omega}(\mathbf{H})$\footnote{In this section, for convenience, all the calculations related to the pseudospectrum are based on $\mathbf{H}$ or $\tilde{\mathbf{H}}$, which differs from the pseudospectrum calculations of Sec.\ref{spectrum_and_pseudospectrum} by the presence of the imaginary unit $i$.
-We trust that the readers will understand the connections and differences between these two.}.
-Their definitions and their relationship with $G(v)$ are as follows~\cite{trefethen2020spectra,Jaramillo:2022kuv,Boyanov:2022ark}: \begin{enumerate} \item The spectral abscissa $\bar{\alpha}(\mathbf{H})$ is defined by
+In order to describe the dynamic behavior of the function $G(v)$, three abscissas are supposed to introduced, i.e., spectral abscissa $\bar{\alpha}(\mathbf{H})$, $\epsilon$-pseudospectral abscissa $\bar{\alpha}_{\epsilon}(\mathbf{H})$ and numerical abscissa $\bar{\omega}(\mathbf{H})$.
+It is notable that all calculations related to the three abscissas are based on $\mathbf{H}$ or $\tilde{\mathbf{H}}$, which differs from the pseudospectrum calculations of Sec.\ref{spectrum_and_pseudospectrum} by the presence of the imaginary unit $i$.
+Their definitions and their relationship with $G(v)$ are as follows~\cite{trefethen2020spectra,Jaramillo:2022kuv,Boyanov:2022ark}: